TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 #### How To Configure Tyk Pump To Write Aggregated Analytics Data?

+Aggregated analytics corresponds to data that is used for the display of charts and graphs in [dashboard](LINK HERE).
 Tyk Pump can be configured to write aggregated analytics data to SQL based databases or MongoDB.
-Aggregated analytics corresponds to data that is used for the display of charts and graphs in [dashboard](LINK HERE).

 #### How To Configure Tyk Pump To Write Aggregated Analytics To A SQL Database?

-Aggregated analytics data has been tested with PostgreSQL and SqlLite databases.
+Storage of aggregated analytics data has been tested with PostgreSQL and SqlLite databases.
 The following environment variables can be used to manage this configuration:

 - *TYK_PMP_PUMPS_SQLAGGREGATE_TYPE*: Set to *sql_aggregate* to configure Pump to store aggregated analytics data for charts and graphs in dashboard to a SQL based database.
 - *TYK_PMP_PUMPS_SQLAGGREGATE_META_TYPE*: The database engine used to store aggregate analytics.
 Tested values are *postgres* or *sqlite*.